From the cultural to historical, here’s a round-up of summer getaways for the whole gang.

 ~ Lauren Tjaden for VISIT FLORIDA

-Santa Rosa National Seashore - Sand here is as fine and white as powdered sugar.
-It is indescribably pretty next to the emerald green waters of the Gulf.
-Grab your camera and take photos for your Facebook page!
-Afterward head out to the highly-acclaimed Le Grand Cirque, which will be performing through August at Sandestin’s Grand Arena.
+Gulf Islands National Seashore, Santa Rosa Island - Sand here is as fine and white as powdered sugar.
+It's indescribably pretty next to the emerald green waters of the Gulf.
+Grab your camera and take photos for your Facebook page.
+Afterward head out to the highly-acclaimed Le Grand Cirque which will be performing through August at Sandestin’s Grand Arena.

 St. Augustine – Gold and silver plumbed from the Atlantic make the St. Augustine History Museum a must-see.
 Catch the Old Town Trolley for a full-day excursion through the oldest continuously occupied settlement in the United States.

-John Pennekamp State Park –Swim, snorkel or take one of the glass-bottom boats (invented in Florida!) to see nature’s undersea majesty, the coral reefs in Key Largo.
+John Pennekamp State Park –Swim snorkel or take one of the glass-bottom boats (invented in Florida!) to see the majesty of the coral reefs in Key Largo.

 Weeki Wachee – The refreshingly cool water from the Weeki Wachee Springs and its 99.8% purity makes this one of nature’s grandest swimming holes.
 Kids will love Buccaneer Bay's spring-fed water and the variety of slides.